Webhooks

 LIFECYCLE_EVENTINVOICE_VIEWEDBill Tanner has opened Invoice HUR-121.

-LIFECYCLE_EVENTRECEIPT_ATTACHEDN/A (useful for triggering internal workflows)
+LIFECYCLE_EVENTRECEIPT_ATTACHEDN/A (useful for user analytics)

 LIFECYCLE_EVENTREVENUE_ADDED3 new income transactions from *3332 need to be tagged.

-LIFECYCLE_EVENTREVENUE_TAGGED1 new income transaction from *3332 was auto-tagged.
+LIFECYCLE_EVENTREVENUE_AUTO_TAGGED1 new income transaction from *3332 was auto-tagged.

 👍